triviality/old_blog_that_supports_sage/_posts/2014-12-17-Subgroup-Lattice-Color-Vertices.md

   </script>
 </div>

-In the next post, we'll look at labelling edges.
-This is particularly useful if we want to determine if $G$ has  [subgroup series](http://en.wikipedia.org/wiki/Subgroup_series) with certain properties.
+In the [next post](http://sheaves.github.io/Subgroup-Lattice-Edges/), we'll look at labelling edges.
+This is particularly useful if we want to determine if $G$ has  [subgroup series](http://en.wikipedia.org/wiki/Subgroup_series){:target="_blank"} with certain properties.